Alexl22437/Battle-Bots/JOURNAL.md

 **Total Time spent: 6h**

-it was time to finilze this battle bot, after various iterations I had stuck to what was simple and easy to do.
+It was time to create the weaponsystem, after various iterations I had stuck to what was simple and easy to do.
 First I needed to find a screw and nut to support the entire mechanism, which I had found on palm beach robotics.
 I added it to cad but it was too long for my liking, making me search for a better alternative.
 I searched in McMaster Carr to find an exact product that was shortened, best part was that it was made of Steel!
 Steel would be the strongest material I could find for this weapon so I designed around the shaft diameter and changed up my holes so it would easily fith through my mounting plates.
 After that was done, I had created my weapon blade, I wanted the diameter of it to be around 95mm and be .25" thick.
 I created a simple design which had two cutting edges on each side, which was the best if I wanted to have even weight and create a powerful impact.
 I connected these plates with 4 steel shafts and made spacers so the screws dont damage the blade.
 Once that was done I needed to make my pulley that will slide into the blade shafts, I took inspiration from the peter bar kit which used the same mechanism.
 Using the same technique, I was able to make my own and replicate the one from peter bar with a 34tooth belt pulley on the print.
 I also added the shaft patterns so I can just slide it into the connectors for the blades.
 I also made holes for bearings to fit in so it wouldn't scrape along the bar and would run smoothly instead.
 I then added all of the parts to create my finalized weapon system.

 # Blade